Python Programming Tutorial

 Example Code:

-# Example of Python String Functions
+# Custom examples of Python String Functions

 # Convert to uppercase